 Online payments below 30 Euro, but:

 If the total amount of several transactions exceed 150 Euros or for every fifth transaction (no matter the value) 2FA must be applied.

 The best option for complying with the 2FA requirement set by PSD2 is to request 3-D Secure or use Apple Pay in transactions.

 Additional points about 2FA

-- 2FA will be applied to both new and old customers when they make a purchase, except if the customers qualify for an exemption (see above).
+- 2FA will be applied to both new and existing customer when they make a purchase (unless they fall under one of the above mentioned exeptions).